enonic/enonic/xp/7.0/enonic-cli.md

 `enonic-cli home delete`   # Delete an xp_home directory
 `enonic-cli home set`   # Set the current xp_home context
 `enonic-cli home list`   # List the existing xp_home directories

+# To be discussed

+* How to install Java?
+Include with the CLI, include with distro, download by the CLI?